sarika-debruyn/AI_Climate/etc/Brainstorming.md

 4. How does battery storage help reduce the impacts of forecast uncertainty?

 ## Approach:
-1. Compare two types of data centers:
+1. Compare two types of data centers as test beds:
   a.
 Arizona (solar)
   b.
 West Virginia (wind)